gekatateam/neptunus/docs/PLUGINS_MODEL.md

 In case of callable plugins, please remember that a plugin may be called simultaneously from multiple goroutines, so, make it concurrent-safety.

-### Close
+### Stop

-When the engine receives a signal to stop a pipeline, it calls inputs `Close() error` method.
+When the engine receives a signal to stop a pipeline, it calls inputs `Stop()` method.

-If your plugin is an `input`, you need to handle this call, free all resources and break the `Run()` loop.
+If your plugin is an `input`, you need to handle this call, stop consuming events and break the `Run()` loop.
 Do not close the output channel!
 Engine will do this automatically.

 If your plugin is a `filter`, `processor` or `output`, you must break the loop when plugin input channel closes.

-After that, the engine will call the `Close() error` method itself.
+### Close

+When pipeline fully stopped, engine calls plugins `Close() error` method - and it the place where you MUST free all resources.

 There is no guarantee that the close method will be called exactly once, so it MUST be idempotent.